Will Tickets be available at the door? YES! $12 for adults and $8 for kids 2 - 16.

 What day(s) and hour(s) will OC Mini Maker Faire be open to the public?

 Where can I park?
-On the campus of UCI in the Student Center Parking Structure at Peltason and Pereira, campus parking prices are $2 per hour with a maximum of $10 for the day.
+On the campus of Irvine Valley College (IVC), at Jeffrey Rd. and Irvine Valley, in front of the IVC Performing Arts Center.
 We encourage carpooling, biking and public transportation.
 For more information visit our website.

 Where is the handicap parking located?

 Handicapped accessible parking is located in the parking lot outside the IVC Performing Arts Center at Jeffrey Rd. and Irvine Valley.